NVIDIA/voice-agent-examples/examples/healthcare_voice_agent/README.md

 ## Repository Cloning, Setup API keys and Service Settings

-1. Cloning only fetches the main repository (ace-controller), and leaves the submodule [GenerativeAIExamples](https://github.com/NVIDIA/GenerativeAIExamples/tree/main) directory empty.
-To retrieve the submodule, navigate to the newly cloned ace-controller repository and run:
+1. Cloning only fetches the main repository (voice-agent-examples), and leaves the submodule [GenerativeAIExamples](https://github.com/NVIDIA/GenerativeAIExamples/tree/main) directory empty.
+To retrieve the submodule, navigate to the newly cloned voice-agent-examples repository and run:

     ```
     git submodule update --init --recursive